sourcegraph/about/handbook/engineering/distribution/recurring_processes.md

 > https://github.com/sourcegraph/sourcegraph/pull/9331 turned out much harder than I thought, it may slip this release, I could use another set of eyes on this

 The goal of this update is to ensure we're discussing things as a team, asking for help when appropriate, reflecting on our progress, and giving others the opportunity to provide help and guidance.

-#### Friday GitHub update

-Before EOD (local time) on Fridays distribution members are expected to post an update with the following to [our monthly tracking issue](https://github.com/sourcegraph/sourcegraph/issues?q=is%3Aissue+is%3Aopen+label%3Ateam%2Fdistribution+label%3Atracking+Distribution):

-- What you've worked on **this week**
-- What you plan to focus on **next week**
-- Anything that you think may not get finished in time for the release

-**Example:**

-> **This week:**
->
-> - Lots of progress on regression test suite, but did not manage to fully close the issue as I discovered some additional problem, check this \[comment\]\(link\).
-> - Fixed the Terraform apply bug described in #9330
->
-> **Next week:**
->
-> Ill fix the regression test problem in #1234 + start working on cleaning some the repeated steps from the release process in #1235.

-The goal of this update is to communicate to _the broader Sourcegraph team_ a summary of our plans, what progress we've made, and anything that is at risk at a high-level.
-This information, complemetned by the daily updates, will be used by the [engineering manager](../roles.md#engineering-manager) to send the [weekly leadership update](../leadership/index.md#weekly-updates).

-#### Why weekly updates?

-We use asynchronous updates via Slack and GitHub instead of face-to-face video call stand-ups because it allows collaboration across different timezones and work schedules.